jnnycn007/pc-nrfconnect-docs/getting_started.md

 # Getting started

-The following sections descrive the architecture for developing nRF Connect for Desktop apps.
+The following sections describe the architecture for developing nRF Connect for Desktop apps.

 ## Prerequisites